notzune/trading-algorithm/README.md

 ## Disclaimer

 This project was built as a hobby project by someone who has little to no knowledge about the stock market besides some light reading.
-The creator(s) and maintainer(s) of this project hold no liability in the event that you actually _use_ this algorithm for your own trading.
-This is strictly for educational and testing purposes **_ONLY_** and by no means should be used in an actual professional or commercial environment.
+The creator(s) and maintainer(s) of this project hold no liability in the event that you actually _use_ any of the files in this repository.
+This is strictly for educational and testing purposes **_ONLY_** and by no means should be used in an actual production or real-life environment.

 ---